 And when a defense attorney then was confronted with a situation where the prosecutor had said horrible things about his client just before jury selection, the defense attorney, if he was doing his job, he'd go out and give an interview saying nice things about his client.

-So it got to be, it got to the point though, where the courts came in and said, well, even lawyers have First Amendment rights to talk about a case, particularly when the prosecutor has already done that.
+So it got to be, it got to the point, though, where the courts came in and said, well, even lawyers have First Amendment rights to talk about a case, particularly when the prosecutor has already done that.

-Well, but talking about it is one thing, but actually saying things, and there was one case that I I looked up that the same JAG that's involved with Eddie Gallagher's case was involved with, where um there was an issue with uh prostitutes over a text message where a guy uh like a contractor and some higher ranking officials in the military, he's saying um you know, after their expensive dinner that he treated him to, he's gonna send some girls to their to their hotel, and uh he kept going on, they were laughing back and forth about this.
+But talking about it is one thing, but actually saying things, and there was one case that I looked up that the same JAG that's involved with Eddie Gallagher's case was involved with, where there was an issue with prostitutes over a text message where a guy, like a contractor and some higher-ranking officials in the military, he's saying, you know, after their expensive dinner that he treated them to, he's going to send some girls to their hotel.

 Well, that never transpired.

-They have camera footage it shows that the girls never showed up, there were never any prostitutes involved, but yet they still submitted these text messages without explaining that to the jury, and then made it publicly known in the press to taint the image of these people.
+But yet they still submitted these text messages without explaining that to the jury and then made it publicly known in the press to taint the image of these people.

-Well, you know, it's a tax.
+Well, you know, it's a text message.

 That's pushing the line, though, isn't it?